 How do you market my rental property?

-Once we have a signed management agreement, the assigned manger will immediately start getting the marketing package together.
+Once we have a signed management agreement, the assigned manager will immediately start getting the marketing package together.
 The property is added to the available properties section of our website, as well as over 25 other online sites.
-We also work with local relocations companies in the area, helping them place their transferring employees and executives.
-In addition we are receiving approximately 70 to 100 phone calls a day from prospective tenants.
+We also work with local relocation companies in the area, helping them place their transferring employees and executives.
+In addition, we are receiving approximately 70 to 100 phone calls a day from prospective tenants.
 This ensures that all SJA properties receive the maximum exposure and rent as quickly as possible.
-One of the biggest expense items a landlord has is vacancy rate, we have the resources to keep that as low as possible.
+One of the biggest expense items a landlord has is the vacancy rate.
+We have the resources to keep that as low as possible.